More on soundness in the enriched context: Introduction

 In particular we obtain that for every sound class $\Phi$ there exists arbitrarily large sound classes which are sharply larger than $\Phi$ (Corollary~\ref{arbitr-large}).
 Thus, for every weakly sound $\Phi$ there exists a regular cardinal $\alpha$ such that every $\Phi$-accessible $\V$-category $\A$ is also $\alpha$-accessible.
 This improves results from~\cite{BQR98,LT22:virtual} where the choice of $\alpha$ depends also on $\A$.
 In Example~\ref{exe-sharp} we exhibit several pairs of sound classes where one is sharply less than the other.

 {\bf\underline{Part 3}.} The third and final part of the paper (Section~\ref{UAsection}) is devoted to the study of those enriched equational theories from~\cite{RT23EUA}, which are presented by {\em $\Phi$-ary equations} over a $\Phi$-ary language, for a given weakly sound class $\Phi$.
+As for \cite{RT23EUA}, the point of this Section is to show that equations can be defined over a class of recursively generated terms, thus moving in a different direction with respect to earlier works \cite{LP,FH}.

-A {\em language} in the sense of~\cite{RT23EUA} is a set of function symbols with specified domain and codomain arities $(X,Y)$ varying among the objects of $\V$; for each such $\LL$ there is a corresponding notion of $\LL$-structure and of $\V$-category of $\LL$-structures.
-The class of {\em $\LL$-terms} is built recursively starting from the function symbols in $\LL$ and applying the rules of Definition~\ref{0-terms}.
+A {\em language} in the sense of~\cite{LP,RT23EUA} is a set of function symbols with specified domain and codomain arities $(X,Y)$ varying among the objects of $\V$; for each such $\LL$ there is a corresponding notion of $\LL$-structure and of $\V$-category of $\LL$-structures.
+The class of {\em $\LL$-terms} is built recursively starting from the function symbols in $\LL$ and applying the rules of Definition~\ref{0-terms} (and is a subclass of the terms considered in \cite{LP}).
 Then, a theory $\EE$ over $\LL$ is a set of equations $(s=t)$ involving terms of the same arity; a model of such a theory is an $\LL$-structure which satisfies these equations, once interpreted.
 All this background material will be covered in Section~\ref{BackEUA}.

-Starting from this, we define a $\LL$ and and $\LL$-theory $\EE$ to be {\em $\Phi$-ary} if they involve function symbols and terms whose arities are (certain) $\Phi$-presentable objects (see Definition~\ref{terms} for the details).
-Among others, these $\Phi$-theories are important to characterize $\V$-categories of algebras of those enriched monads on $\V$ which preserve $\Phi$-flat colimits:
+Starting from this, we define a language $\LL$ and an $\LL$-theory $\EE$ to be {\em $\Phi$-ary} if they involve function symbols and terms whose arities are (certain) $\Phi$-presentable objects (see Definition~\ref{terms} for the details).
+Among others, $\Phi$-theories characterize $\V$-categories of algebras of those enriched monads on $\V$ which preserve $\Phi$-flat colimits: